‘Tis the Season for Christmas Shopping

-People abandon their baskets for many reasons, but 27% of these say the reason for this is a checkout process which is too long or complicated.
-Ensure your payment gateway is user friendly and inviting, with minimal pages and a simple checkout.
+People abandon their baskets for many reasons, but a key cause is a checkout process which is too long or complicated.
+Ensure your payment gateway is user friendly and inviting, with minimal pages and simple checkout.

 2. Display key information

 Ensure you keep customers informed of anything that may affect their Christmas shopping.
 If you offer an extended returns period, let them know.
 Last minute delivery dates are also important to shout about, to make sure Christmas runs as smoothly as possible, for yourself and the customers.

 3. Utilise social media

 Social media brings a brand to life, see it as a platform to showcase your personality and values.
 If you have a significant Christmas campaign or products to showcase, use your social channels to promote these and bring customers to your website.